 The Newborn Screening Program has launched an exciting new resource called the Hospital Communication Portal (HCP).
-The HCP is available through the Health Commerce System, and will allow you to view data, track specimens, respond to CEO letters, and more!
+The HCP is available through the Health Commerce System, and will allow you to view monthly report card data, track specimens, respond to CEO letters, and more!